This privacy notice explains:

 We will not share data with third parties for marketing purposes.

-If your data needs to be transferred outside the European Economic Area, we will make sure that an appropriate level of protection is in place.
+If your data needs to be transferred outside the UK, we will make sure that an appropriate level of protection is in place.

 How long we keep your personal data